 Download: Hi-Res JPEG

-Tom Rellinger, Vice President of the College – Finance, Operations, and Development
+Tom Rellinger, Executive Vice President of the College – Finance and Operations

-As vice president Tom Rellinger oversees finance, operations and development.
+As vice president Tom Rellinger oversees finance and operations.
 He uses his vision and precision to successfully pair financial partners who care to make a difference in the world of Christian academics with Rochester College.
 This is achieved by igniting within each partner a passion for the college’s mission: to learn in a Christian setting, achieve academic excellence, and start down a path of servant leadership and social justice.

 Since Rellinger took his post in 2011, some of his greatest achievements have included cultivating a $1M gift—the largest alumni gift in Rochester College history; reestablishing the Rochester College Foundation; and leading efforts to increase contributions to the Annual Fund by 92 percent between FY 2012 and 2015.
 Read More